zehuilu/Cooperative-Tuning-of-Multi-Agent-Optimal-Control-Systems/README.md

-# Multi-Agent-Pontryagin-Differentiable-Programming
+# Cooperative Tuning of Multi-Agent Optimal Control Systems
-This is Multi-Agent Pontryagin Differentiable Programming (PDP).
+This is Cooperative Tuning of Multi-Agent Optimal Control Systems.

 Dependency:
  * Casadi